Capacity Planning Metrics: Tracking and Optimizing Agency Capacity Management

 1. Performance Metrics

-• Capacity Utilization: This metric assesses how much of the total available capacity is used.
+- Capacity Utilization: This metric assesses how much of the total available capacity is used.
 In manufacturing, this relates to product output.
-In professional services agencies, it denotes the ratio of billable hours to total workable hours.
+In professional services agencies, it denotes the ratio of billable time to total hours worked.
 In both contexts, it’s the main indicator of production efficiency and operational effectiveness.

 2. Financial Metrics

-• Return on Investment (ROI): The main measurement for gauging the profit derived from any investment, such as software implementation or expansion efforts.
+- Return on Investment (ROI): The main measurement for gauging the profit derived from any investment, such as software implementation or expansion efforts (learn how to calculate ROI for a project).

 3. Quality Metrics